-- The parentheses indicate a function call (in this case; they can also indicate a special form, which we will discuss later). - The first element of the list inside the parentheses is the procedure-in this case, it is the procedure indicated by +, which is addition.
+- The parentheses indicate a function call (in this case; they can also indicate a special form, which we will discuss later). - The first element of the list inside the parentheses is the procedure in this case, it is the procedure indicated by +, which is addition. - The remaining elements of the list inside the parentheses are the arguments of the function. - Note that in effect Scheme implements prefix notation for all functions, even for functions that we would normally write as binary infix operators, like +.